A Full-Density Approach to Simulating Random Iteration Equations with Applications: Methods

 Rewriting Equation \ref{equ:GenIntegral} into

 the RIE iteration can be reframed as an integral linear operator acting on the space of posterior densities with kernel $k(\cdot,\cdot)$, which we denote as the \textit{linear RIE operator}.
-We emphasize that this reformulation is in general possible including cases with nonlinearities, discontinuities or untypical parameter probability densities in the transfer function $\boldsymbol{T}$.
-This means, this \textit{RIE kernels} are generally bounded and positive, since they consist of probability density functions, but stronger properties are not guaranteed.
-Spectral investigation for specific kernels may lead to further insights into the dynamic properties of the density propagation for selected RIEs.
-A direct comparison with the deterministic Perron-Frobenius-Operator is presented using its integral-operator representation \cite{Surasinghe 2024}:
+We emphasize that this reformulation is in general possible including cases with nonlinearities, discontinuities or non-standard parameter probability densities in the transfer function $\boldsymbol{T}$.
+These \textit{RIE kernels} are generally bounded and positive, since they consist of probability density functions, but stronger properties are not guaranteed.
+Spectral investigation for specific kernels may lead to further insights into the dynamic properties of the density propagation for selected RIEs. {A direct comparison with the deterministic \textit{Perron-Frobenius} operator is presented using its integral operator representation \cite{Surasinghe 2024}:

 where $\delta$ denotes the delta distribution.
-This comparison emphasizes that the \textit{linear RIE operator} can be interpreted as a regularized stochastic extension of the Perron-Frobenius-Operator, or shorter, a \textit{regularized stochastic transfer operator}, incorporating general stochasticity in the transfer (not only additive noise) as typically used \cite{Surasinghe 2024}.
-Regularization via the zero random variable $\boldsymbol{B}$ proves favorable in numerical simulation as discussed in Section \ref{sec:numimp}.
+This comparison emphasizes that the \textit{linear RIE operator} can be interpreted as a regularized / smoothed stochastic extension of the \textit{Perron-Frobenius} operator, or shorter, a \textit{regularized stochastic transfer operator}, incorporating general stochasticity in the transfer (not only additive noise as typically used \cite{Surasinghe 2024}).
+Regularization via the zero random variable $\boldsymbol{B}$ is necessary for formulating the likelihood and in the numerical simulation as discussed in Section \ref{sec:numimp}.}